Adamage/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 See the [documentation](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/batching.html#poptorch-asynchronousdataaccessor)
 about asynchronous mode.

-Let’s reuse the model from [the introductory tutorial on PopTorch](https://github.com/graphcore/tutorials/tree/sdk-release-2.2/tutorials/pytorch/tut1_basics) and make a random dataset to play with the different IPU parameters.
+Let's reuse the model from [the introductory tutorial on PopTorch](https://github.com/graphcore/tutorials/tree/sdk-release-2.2/tutorials/pytorch/tut1_basics) and make a random dataset to play with the different IPU parameters.

 We will start by importing the necessary libraries: